Autocust/ai-chat-widget/README.md

 - `data-session-expiration`: The duration (in hours) for which the session is valid.
 After this period, the chat history will be wiped.
 Default is `24`.
 - `data-footer-text`: Custom text displayed in the footer area below the input field.
 Default is "Generato dall'IA.
 Verifica le informazioni importanti.".
 - `data-show-powered-by`: Set to `false` to hide the "Powered by Autocust" text at the bottom.
 Default is `true`.
+- `data-start-open`: Set to `true` to make the chat widget open by default when the page loads.
+Default is `false`.

 ### Supported Positions